ihemanthkarthik/BirkenBoii/README.md

 # BirkenBoii
 Birken Boii is a simple platformer game created using Pygame.
 It features a pink character navigating through a level filled with obstacles, traps, and platforms.
 The game includes basic movements such as running, jumping, and a double jump.
 Be cautious of the fire traps!

+## Features
+Platformer game with basic controls.
+Dynamic background and character animations.
+Sound effects for an immersive experience.
+Level design with obstacles and traps.

+## Technical Aspects
+Build Management and Automated Testcases are done using Github Actions.

 ## Installation
 1. Clone the repository: https://github.com/ihemanthkarthik/BirkenBoii.git
 2. Navigate to the project directory: cd Birken-Boiii